cow5566bad/YOLOv1/README.md

 ### Deadline
 108/04/17 (Wed.)
 01:00 AM

+### Late Submission Policy
+You have a three-day delay quota for the whole semester.
+Once you have exceeded your quota, the credit of any late submission will be deducted by 30% each day.

+Note that while it is possible to continue your work in this repository after the deadline, **we will by default grade your last commit before the deadline** specified above.
+If you wish to use your quota or submit an earlier version of your repository, please contact the TAs and let them know which commit to grade.

 ### Academic Honesty
 -   Taking any unfair advantages over other class members (or letting anyone do so) is strictly prohibited.
 Violating university policy would result in an **F** grade for this course (**NOT** negotiable).
 -   If you refer to some parts of the public code, you are required to specify the references in your report (e.g. URL to GitHub repositories).
 -   You are encouraged to discuss homework assignments with your fellow class members, but you must complete the assignment by yourself.
 TAs will compare the similarity of everyone’s submission.
 Any form of cheating or plagiarism will not be tolerated and will also result in an **F** grade for students with such misconduct.

-### Late Submission Policy
-You have a three-day delay quota for the whole semester.
-Once you have exceeded your quota, the credit of any late submission will be deducted by 30% each day.

-Note that while it is possible to continue your work in this repository after the deadline, **we will by default grade your last commit before the deadline** specified above.
-If you wish to use your quota, please contact the TAs and let them know which commit to grade.

 ### Submission Format
 Aside from your own Python scripts and model files, you should make sure that your submission includes *at least* the following files in the root directory of this repository: